top of page

 How can you honor and remember this day in a way that feels right and good for you?

-Light a candle in her honor.
+3. Light a candle in her honor.

-If there’s a specific burial in her honor, place flowers, a dime, or a candle.
+4. If there’s a specific burial in her honor, place flowers, a dime, or a candle.

 Each year forward usually gets a little easier.
 Happy memories do have a way of finding their way back into your mind.
 Her smile, her laugh, her stories, and her unique qualities.

-Moving forward doesn’t mean forgetting either.
+Moving forward doesn’t mean forgetting, either.
 You carry her with you in your heart, your memories intertwined forever.
 It’s a soul bond that you hold together.
-Your memories are a collection of moments in time, some challenging, some insightful, ever so wonderful, and simple ones that are magical beyond words.
+Your memories are a collection of moments in time, some challenging, some insightful, ever-so-wonderful, and simple ones that are magical beyond words.

 Nature nurtures...

-Take a moment on this particular day whether it's in the sunlight, a little rain, or a walk to a park.
+Take a moment on this particular day, whether in the sunlight, a little rain, or a walk to a park.
 Look up, way, way up into the sky and beyond.
-You never know what your eyes will wander upon and catch as a reminder that her spirit is alive in many other ways too.
+You never know what your eyes will wander upon and catch as a reminder that her spirit is alive in many other ways.
 Whether it’s a red cardinal, a white dove, a robin, a blackbird, a blue jay, or even an owl, our loved ones look over you, stand by you, and let you know in some way that they are with you.
 Sometimes it’s a visual representation, a feeling, a knowing, or even a dream.

 A reflective exercise to consider…